disgoorg/disgo/README.md

 Command framework for disgo in [gorilla/mux](https://github.com/gorilla/mux) style

+## Why another library?

+[discordgo](https://github.com/bwmarrin/discordgo) is a great library, but it's super low level and pain [disgord](https://github.com/andersfylling/disgord) I don't like code gen magic [arikawa](https://github.com/diamondburned/arikawa) v3 rewrite looks promising but when I started with disgo v2 looked kinda bad

+disgo aims to be a high level library that is modular and not a pain to use.

 ## Troubleshooting

 For help feel free to open an issues or reach out on [Discord](https://discord.gg/TewhTfDpvW)